 Before anything else, you need to answer this question.
 Our initial focus was Europe and North America, where about 98% of the population has access to drinkable clean tap water today.
 This means that the main reasons for needing a water filter generally are:

-- Improve taste of the water by removing chlorine, water hardness and other elements that contribute to poor taste and odor.
+- Improve taste of the water by removing chlorine, reducing limescale and other elements that contribute to poor taste and odor.

-- Protect from possible contaminants in the pipes and chlorine bi-effects (THMs – trihalomethanes).
+- Protect from possible contaminants in the pipes, chlorine by-products (THMs – trihalomethanes) and microplastics.

 There are other water issues limited to a small proportion of households such as arsenic, nitrate, uranium, fluoride and heavy metals such as lead but those are the exceptions.
 In most cases these don’t pose a risk to your health and if they do, then your local water company is obliged to inform you about it.